top of page

 • Warm oil massages to nourish dry skin and to protect nerves

-• Mental hygiene is critical.
-Meditate, walks in Nature, yoga, conscious breathing
+• Mental hygiene is critical - meditate, walk in Nature, yoga, consciously breathing

 • Strengthen your daily routine - get into a rhythm